hashicorp/terraform-website/content/source/docs/cloud/free/index.html.md

 # Getting Started with the Terraform Cloud Free Tier

 Welcome to the Terraform Cloud Free Tier!
-This service enhances your team's CLI-based Terraform workflow with easy access to shared Terraform state.
+This service enhances your team's CLI-based Terraform workflow with easy access to shared Terraform state and collaborate on Terraform runs.

-Your free account allows you to share unlimited workspaces with an unlimited number of teammates.

 ## Summary